benhylau/ssbc-grants-scuttlemesh/README.md

 |:-------------:|:--------------------------------------------:|:------:|:-----:|:------:|:-----:|
 | @benhylau     | `0xYOUR_ETHEREUM_ADDRESS_MAKE_SURE_ITS_GOOD` | 0.35   |       |        |       |

-In the Pull Request description, indicate what you have done over the 2-week period prior (i.e. between May 14-26 for the first cycle), so other collaborators can be reminded of what you worked on and it will help me compile a _Dev Diary_ entry for the SSBC grant ;)
+In the Pull Request description, indicate what you have done over the 2-week period prior (i.e. between May 14-26 for the first cycle), so other collaborators can be reminded of what you worked on and it will help me compile a _Dev Diary_ entry at `%+KCgwY3T/qEXktQkNQFM7qzNnKMbPq7KRkG4UmDJ8XI=.sha256` for the SSBC grant ;)

 Mention the GitHub Issues with the `ssbc` tag, but you can also bring up things like... "helped @benhylau debug his jekyll environment" because I was unable to code review the website with a broken toolchain, as an example.
 Once your _Take Request_ gets two `+1`'s from other collaborators on the list, @benhylau will send you the requested amount to the address and merge your Pull Request.